 - Turn off electronics before bed

-While prioritising sleep was crucial in changing my sleep behaviour, I believe being held accountable by my Health Coach, along with their continued weekly support was the most effective element in improving my sleep.
+While prioritizing sleep was crucial in changing my sleep behavior, I believe being held accountable by my Health Coach, along with their continued weekly support was the most effective element in improving my sleep.
 Together we adjusted my plan and strategies as required to provide the best chance of seeing real and lasting change.

-The huge difference in my behaviour is that I now look forward to bed and absolutely feel more rested and energetic throughout the day.
+The huge difference in my behavior is that I now look forward to bed and absolutely feel more rested and energetic throughout the day.

 I am so grateful for the encouragement to be and do better by just making slight changes.
 My health coach was incredibly supportive and patient.
 My mindset has drastically changed regarding what I can achieve as improving my sleep was always something I thought was far out of reach.
 I'm excited to continue achieving goals in future sessions with my health coach now that we have developed a strong relationship and I feel completely supported and understood.

-If You’re Considering A Health Coach, This Is What They Can Do For You:
+If You’re Considering A Health Practitioner, This Is What They Can Do For You:

 - Help you define goals and form a plan with you on how you can reach them

 - Ask you questions that make you really consider your choices, excuses, and motivations

 - Help you address issues and blockers that may be forming in many areas of your life